 The Vaccine Differentiation Group carries out applied research that will help to control foot-and-mouth disease (FMD) and Peste des petits ruminants (PPR).
-The focus within the group is the development and validation of marker vaccines and associated diagnostics.
+The focus within the group is the development and validation of marker vaccines and associated diagnostics for both diseases.
 In particular we work on vaccines and companion tests that would differentiate infected from vaccinated animals (DIVA).
 It is possible that vaccinated animals can subsequently become infected with FMD virus.
 Although these animals would be protected against the clinical disease, the virus would replicate in them sub-clinically and be present persistently for a long time, posing a risk for disease spread to other susceptible animals.
 In addition the group is working towards PPR eradication by improving the understanding of epidemiology of PPR, early pathogenesis and developing DIVA vaccines.

 - improving our understanding of what aspects of the immune response are important in protection of vaccinated animals against acute and persistent infection